maxwolf621/Notes/Binding.md

 })
 export class VoterComponent {

-  //receive the value from base
+  //receive the value from base component
   @Input()  name: string;

-  //pass the value to base
+  //We need onVoted for passing the value to base component
   @Output() onVoted = new EventEmitter<boolean>();

   voted = false;